How long does bath sealant take to dry?

 We always advise customers 24 hours for a full cure but always check the manufacturer's instructions on the tube.
 You can get quick drying ones but these are really designed for quick fixes.
 Silicone is an important item in a bathroom and theres nothing worse than having a new bathroom fitted and you can't use it for another 24 hours!

 22nd November 2019

-Dv Plumbing and Gas answered the question "How long does bath sealant take to dry?"
+DV Plumbing and Gas Services answered the question "How long does bath sealant take to dry?"

 Bathroom sealant ideally needs 4 to 5 hours to dry, sometimes it depends on the manufacturers recommendations as there are different types of sealants and it is always better to read the instructions before applying.
 We always advise our customers to let it stand for 24 hours to be sure.

 3rd October 2019